 \section{Abstract}

-Recent advancements in diffusion models have greatly improved text-based image editing, yet methods that edit images independently often produce geometrically and photometrically inconsistent results across different views of the same scene.
-Such inconsistencies are particularly problematic for editing of 3D representations such as NeRFs or Gaussian Splat models.
-We propose a training-free diffusion framework that enforces multi-view consistency during the image editing process.
-The key assumption is that corresponding points in the unedited images should undergo similar transformations after editing.
-To achieve this, we introduce a consistency loss that guides the diffusion sampling toward coherent edits.
+Recent advancements in diffusion and flow models have great\-ly improved text-based image editing, yet methods that edit images independently often produce geometrically and photometrically inconsistent results across different views of the same scene.
+Such inconsistencies are particularly problematic for editing of 3D representations such as NeRFs or Gaussian splat models.
+We propose a training-free guidance framework that enforces multi-view consistency during the image editing process.
+The key idea is that corresponding points should look similar after editing.
+To achieve this, we introduce a consistency loss that guides the denoising process toward coherent edits.
 The framework is flexible and can be combined with widely varying image editing methods, supporting both dense and sparse multi-view editing setups.
 Experimental results show that our approach significantly improves 3D consistency compared to existing multi-view editing methods.
-We also show that this increased consistency enables high-quality Gaussian Splat editing with sharp details and strong fidelity to user-specified text prompts.
+We also show that this increased consistency enables high-quality Gaussian splat editing with sharp details and strong fidelity to user-specified text prompts.
 Please refer to our project page for video results: \href{https://3d-consistent-editing.github.io/}{https://3d-consistent-editing.github.io/} \keywords{Multi-View Editing \and Diffusion models \and 3D Consistency}